 - Physical setting – These are the characteristics of a specified place of observation

-- Objects and materials – These are all the objects that are present and arranged in the physical setting that affect the behavior of the subjects.
+- Objects and materials – These are all the objects that are present and arranged in the physical setting that affect the behaviour of the subjects.
 Some of these objects include attitudes, beliefs, values, and assumptions of your subjects.

 - Language – Observing also involves listening to what your participants are saying and how they communicate with each other.

 - Order of events unfolding – Pay attention to the pattern of action or events that are taking place and their relevance.
+It can also be described as time period during which a particular event took place.

 - Physical characteristics of respondents – This includes clothing, gender, and physical attributes to name a few.
 Keep in mind that your observations will greatly affect the framework of your field report.

 The format of your field report will be determined by your research problem, the observations you make and the guidelines that you are going to follow.
 Since most field reports don’t have a standard format, it is important to go through the guidelines of your organization or educational institution.
-Most field reports have the following components:
+Most them have the following components:

 The introduction is the section where the objectives and important concepts of the field of study are outlined.
 The introduction describes the nature of your settings, your observations and the methods that you used to collect and gather information.